Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 ABOUT CAMERA (WEBCAM): IT EITHER WORKS OR NOT!
 EACH COMPUTER HAS DIFFERENT NON ESSENTIAL COMPONENTS.
 !!
 THERE IS NO POSSIBLE FIX FOR IT !!

-Final touches: please edit config.plist with your own PLATFORMINFO (each computer should have a unique info here).
+Final touches: please edit config.plist with your own PLATFORMINFO (each computer should have a unique info here) - Other sections should not be touched (except if you know what you are doing and if you have older BIOS or a G4/6/7.